The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 Lombok

 Famous for its clear oceans, lush forests, and majestic mountains, Lombok offers a more off-the-beaten-track island adventure.
-Hike up Mount Rinjani for stunning views, explore the local culture, indulge in adventure activities like surfing, diving, and snorkeling, and savor local dishes like Ayam Taliwang, a spicy grilled chicken dish.
+Some of the best activities on the island of Lombok include hiking up Mount Rinjani for stunning views, exploring the local culture and experiencing amazing adventure activities like surfing, diving, and snorkelling.

 9. Eat like a local foodie